widy28/stackprinter/README.md

 This prints tracebacks / call stacks with code context and the values of nearby variables.
 It answers most of the questions I'd ask an interactive debugger: Where in the code did it happen, what's in the relevant local variables, and why was _that_ function called with _those_ arguments.

 Basically, it's a more helpful version of Python's built-in crash message.
-It will either print things itself or give you a string for logging.
+It will either print to the console or give you a string for logging.

 ```bash
 pip install stackprinter